What is a Golden Cross?

 How to Use the Golden Cross

-Traders can utilize the golden cross to help determine good times to both enter and exit the market.
+Traders can utilize the Golden Cross to help determine good times to both enter and exit the market.
 The indicator can also be a tool that traders can use to help them better understand when it makes sense to sell and when it’s better for them to buy and hold.

 Traders looking to buy a security will sometimes enter the market when the security’s price rises above the 200-day moving average rather than waiting for the 50-day moving average to make the crossover.
+This is because the Golden Cross is often a significantly lagging indicator.
+It may not occur until well after the market has already turned from bearish to bullish.

-Resistance to the Golden Cross Signal
+Resistance to the Cross Signal

 CFI is a global provider of financial analyst training and oversees the Financial Modeling & Valuation Analyst certification program.
 To continue advancing your career, these additional resources will be helpful: